 Other Home Improvements

-It’snot just additions and expansions that can make your property tax in Bloomfield HIlls go up – other home improvements can have the same effect.
+It’snot just additions and expansions that can make your property tax in Metro Detroit Michigan go up – other home improvements can have the same effect.
 Any areas that you modernize or in which you alter the physical configuration may be subject to re-assessment.
 These kinds of improvements would include installing a backyard pool and adding a shower to a half bath.
 According to that same architectural publication, “As a general rule, any project that adds value to your home will (you guessed it) also increase your tax bill.”

 What the experts recommend, then, is doing your homework before making any improvements to ensure that “you’re adding enough value to your home to offset the tax increases.”
 They also recommend using one of the available online plug-in-the-data tools to make that determination.
 But your local real estate agent would be an even better resource.
 (Call 248-330-4421 to discover more.)

 Although this one is out of your control, another thing that can affect property tax in Metro Detroit Michigan is an increase in the number of home sales in the immediate area.
 More sales make assessed values go up because that’s an indication that the neighborhood is a quality, desirable neighborhood.

 As irksome as property tax is, though, it is still needed.
 The tax collected funds are used to pay for things like public schools, libraries, roads, and other amenities and infrastructure that make life better.
 It’s just that before you buy or sell a home, you should have a good handle on what the current property tax is and where it’s trending.
 Our agents can assist you in this area.
 They know the local markets, and they understand the property tax implications for real estate transactions in Metro Detroit Michigan.